albertocarm/bayescores/README.md

   fraction.
 This resolves the problem of “double counting” benefit—first via the HR and again through a separate long-term bonus—ensuring both metrics remain independent.
-- **Accounts for cure scenarios**: explicitly models cure rates and long-term survivor fractions, making it particularly relevant for immunotherapy and other treatments with a survival plateau.
+- **Incorporates mechanistic knowledge**: allows the encoding of pharmacological context through priors.
+For example, the model can account for the fact that immunotherapy often produces a “tail” of long-term survivors, whereas agents like CDK4/6 inhibitors or chemotherapy typically yield a temporal delay without a genuine cure fraction.
+- **Resolves identifiability challenges**: uses informed priors to solve “equifinality” in complex datasets (e.g., crossing curves), effectively distinguishing between a genuine biological plateau and an artifact caused by sparse data or heavy censoring.
+- **Contextualizes data maturity**: models the underlying structure rather than just observed events, making the framework resilient to “snapshots” taken at different follow-up times.
+It quantifies the stability of the survival benefit, preventing premature claims of cure in immature datasets while validating solid plateaus in mature ones.
 - **Embraces uncertainty**: the Bayesian framework propagates uncertainty from all model stages, displaying full posterior distributions rather than collapsing results into single point estimates.
 - **No thresholds**: uses continuous parameters and proportional weights rather than fixed cut-offs, producing smooth, gradual changes in the score.
 This avoids all-or-nothing jumps and makes the valuation process transparent, reproducible, and customizable to stakeholder priorities.
 - **Integrates multiple dimensions**: combines efficacy, toxicity, and quality of life within a unified decision-analytic framework (MAUT), with hierarchical aggregation that mirrors clinical reasoning: efficacy first, then QoL, then toxicity.
 - **Customizable toxicity weighting**: Weighted Toxicity Scores can incorporate grade-specific and type-specific penalties, reflecting the clinical relevance of different adverse events and aligning with disease-specific “toxicity budgets.”
 - **Accessible implementation**: provided as an open-source R package (`bayescores`) with full workflow examples on GitHub, including KM curve digitization and IPD reconstruction tools, plus a web interface